awesamarth/mega-cli/README.md

 ### Setup

-Mega CLI requires [Foundry](https://book.getfoundry.sh/) for smart contract development functionality.
+Mega CLI requires [Foundry](https://book.getfoundry.sh/) for most of its commands.
 You can install it by running:

 ```bash
 # Check and set up dependencies